 Their shared objective was to provide advice on how to make the transition from ICD-9 to ICD-10, understand the revenue impacts from this change, and learn how this transition will help you manage business risk.
 This webinar reviewed important considerations for ICD-10 readiness to help your staff remain focused and avoid any revenue hiccups.

-If you have any specific questions you’d like us to answer, send them to Fred or Gunjan and we’ll be happy to respond.
+If you have any specific questions you would like us to answer, send them to Fred or Gunjan and we all be happy to respond.